 Looking back, it makes sense that I got into cooking because I enjoy making things.
 From Lego spaceships and K’NEX rollercoasters to $5 and 15 Scallops and Zucchini dinners of course!
 It’s the logical progression.
 Why?
 Because creation is the essence of cooking.
 Every time I cook, I am conducting a short experiment with immediate, tangible results.
 Every time I step up to the stove, it’s an opportunity to create a dish greater than the sum of its ingredients.

 I also love that cooking allows me to give to others.
 Not only do you get to impress friends and family with what you make, you always get to bring people together.
 There’s something special about being able to say, “Here, I made this for you.”
 It implies the devotion of time and thought to someone outside of ourselves which is the most valuable gift we can give.
 Plus, a shared meal presents an opportunity to put our phones away and have the real conversations that build meaningful relationships.

 I do not profess to know it all, nor would I call myself a great cook, but I do enjoy it, and at the end of the day that’s what’s important.
 A simple recipe for happiness: Spend your time doing what you enjoy.

 Let’s knock out some cooking misconceptions right away:

 - As with any new skill, there will always be plenty to learn.
 Through the recipes on this site, you will see that the barrier to learning to cook is surprisingly low.
 Can you go to the grocery store?
 Yes.
 Do you have a pot and pan?
 Yes.
 Good.
 Then, let’s get after it.

 - Good ingredients taste good.
 If you buy organic, local, preservative-free ingredients, your food will still taste good regardless of what you do to it.
 We can only screw it up so much.
 Overcooked wild caught salmon?
 It’s still going to taste like wild caught salmon.
 Undercooked it?
 Call it sushi.
 The point is good inputs = good outputs.
-Invest in good ingredients and your results will be good tasting food.
+Invest in good ingredients and more often than not your results will be good tasting food.